khadra1/leaflet-challenge/README.md

 ### Leaflet 2 Folder

-I visualized Tectonic Plates data from (https://github.com/fraxen/tectonicplates) by mapping it using Leaflet.js and D3.js libraries and put this layer on top of the Eartquake Layer in the previous map to illustrate the relationship between tectonic plates and seismic activity.
+I visualized Tectonic Plates data from (https://github.com/fraxen/tectonicplates) by mapping with Leaflet.js and D3.js Javascript libraries and put this layer on top of the Eartquake Layer in the previous map to illustrate the relationship between tectonic plates and seismic activity.

 <img width="1440" alt="Screenshot 2022-08-20 at 22 02 17" src="https://user-images.githubusercontent.com/67019030/185766140-dc05d506-3812-4e2d-ab1e-127ecda813da.png">